MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/teams-together-mode.md

 Consider the following practices for a scene building experience:

 * Ensure that all images are in PNG format.
-* Ensure that the final package with all the images put together must not exceed 1920 x 1080 resolution.
+* Ensure that the final package with all the images put together mustn't exceed 1920 x 1080 resolution.
 The resolution is an even number.
 This resolution is a requirement for scenes to be shown successfully.
 * Ensure that the maximum scene size is 10 MB.
 * Ensure that the maximum size of each image is 5 MB.
 A scene is a collection of multiple images.
-Thise limit is for each individual image.
+This limit is for each individual image.
 * Ensure to select **Transparent** as required.
 This checkbox is available on the right panel when an image is selected.
 The overlapping images must be marked as **Transparent** to indicate that they're overlapping images in the scene.

 ## Build a scene using the Scene studio